GOLD and SILVER Packages:

 A general home inspection report shall identify, in written format, defects within specific systems and components defined by these Standards that are both observed and deemed material by the inspector.
 Inspection reports may include additional comments and recommendations.

-Walk-through inspections are for clients who do not (at this point) want a full home or commercial property inspection.
-A walk-through is less formal and does not require the inspector to adhere to a Standards of Practice or generate a written report.
-His or her observations about the property are communicated orally to the client.
+Bronze package is for clients who do not (at this point) want a full written report of the home inspection.
+A walk-through is less formal and does not require the inspector to adhere to a Standards of Practice or generate a full written report.
+The inspector's observations about the property are communicated orally to the client.

 If you’re not satisfied with our service, we’ll refund you upon signing the General Release.